 But how do you say “Happy New Year” in Spanish?
 Easy!

 So you always thought that Germans didn’t have a funny bone?
 That couldn’t be further from the truth!

-On New Year’s Eve, Germans of all ages tune in to watch their favourite New Year’s comedy sketch, Dinner for One.
+On New Year’s Eve, Germans of all ages tune in to watch their favorite New Year’s comedy sketch, Dinner for One.
 The sketch runs continuously on many German TV channels on the evening of December 31st, and it has become a staple of German New Year festivities that the whole family sits down in front of the TV to watch it together.
-The Dinner for One sketch was produced in the 1960’s, and funnily enough, the sketch is delivered entirely in English!
-That hasn’t stopped this sketch becoming a firm favourite amongst Germans though, as a New Year’s Eve without being entertained by the antics of Miss Sophie and her increasingly drunk butler James is simply unthinkable!
+The Dinner for One sketch was produced in the 1960s, and funnily enough, the sketch is delivered entirely in English!
+That hasn’t stopped this sketch becoming a firm favorite amongst Germans though, as a New Year’s Eve without being entertained by the antics of Miss Sophie and her increasingly drunk butler James is simply unthinkable!

 What’s “Happy New Year” in German?

 New Year’s Eve is known as Hogmany in Scotland, and it’s fair to say that the Scots take celebrating the new year very seriously!
 They even enjoy two bank holidays off to recover from all the partying!